mlab817/faqs/src/philippine-council-for-agriculture-and-fisheries/what-is-the-status-of-monetization-and-utilization-of-the-2kr-program-as-of-june-30-2021.md

 ---
  title: What is the status of monetization and utilization of the 2KR Program as of June 30, 2021?

-tags: ["status","monetization","utilization","kr","program","june"]

  ---

-### Philippine Council for Agriculture and Fisheries
+## Philippine Council for Agriculture and Fisheries

-## What is the status of monetization and utilization of the 2KR Program as of June 30, 2021?
+# What is the status of monetization and utilization of the 2KR Program as of June 30, 2021?

  - As of June 2021, the 2KR Program has a fund balance of PhP 47,350,298 for agri & fishery projects.
 However, there are still funds reverted to the Bureau of the Treasury which is from the unexpended balances of approved completed/terminated projects, and remittances from the Farm Level Grains Center (FLGC) project and the Special Vehicle Loan Fund (SVLF) which were terminated as a result of the rationalization.